sgm28/codepath-prework/README.md

   * The app purpose: booking a ride from the convenience of a phone.
   * The different colors and how they blend well with one another.
   * The share location feature.
 You can share your location with a friend, family, guarding, significant other, whoever.

-Expense trackers for independent contractors
+Tax break - Expense trackers for independent contractors <br>
 The app's purpose: track down expenses for independent contractors.
 When its time to file taxes, the independent contractor can send all expenses to the tax accountant.
-The independent contractor can reduce his or her taxes to the correct amount by writing off a list of expenses.
+The independent contractor can reduce his or her taxes to the correct amount by writing off a list of expenses.<br><br>
   Features:
   * Take a picture of the receipt and categorize the expense
   * Categories expense from debit/credit card transactions